redis/redis-om-dotnet/README.md

 }
 ```

-When you call `Set` on the `RedisConnection` or call `Insert` in the `RedisCollection`, to insert your object into Redis, Redis OM will automatically set the ULID for you and you will be able to access it in the object.
-If the `Id` type is a string, and there is no explicitly overriding IdGenerationStrategy on the object, the ULID for the object will bind to the string
+When you call `Set` on the `RedisConnection` or call `Insert` in the `RedisCollection`, to insert your object into Redis, Redis OM will automatically set the id  for you and you will be able to access it in the object.
+If the `Id` type is a string, and there is no explicitly overriding IdGenerationStrategy on the object, the ULID for the object will bind to the string.

 #### Other types of ids